 This winter, West Virginia Folklife partnered with WYPR producers Aaron Henkin & Wendel Patrick to field produce two Charleston West Side episodes of the Baltimore-based neighborhood podcast, Out of the Blocks.
-The audio collage will feature Charleston West Side locals in their own words, mixed with an original musical score, and will be presented in two parts, released January 17 and January 31, 2020.
+The audio collage features Charleston West Side locals in their own words, mixed with an original musical score, and is presented in two parts: Part 1: History Laid Down Like Shellac, released January 17, and Part 2: We May See a Harvest, released January 31, 2020.
 You can subscribe to Out of the Blocks on all major podcast platforms, or hear the episodes on or after their release dates at https://www.wypr.org/programs/out-blocks.

-View the accompanying photo slideshow and listen here, or on any podcast streaming platform.
+View the accompanying photo slideshows and listen here, or on any podcast streaming platform.